-[Oberon also plan to publish two other Briggs adaptations - Lords & Ladies and Terry Pratchett: the Shakespeare Codex (a Shakespeare/Pratchett mash-up based loosely on the Science of Discworld II: the Globe)]
+[Oberon also plan to publish three other Briggs adaptations - Lords & Ladies , Terry Pratchett: the Shakespeare Codex (a Shakespeare/Pratchett mash-up based loosely on the Science of Discworld II: the Globe) and Hogfather]

 For requests to perform the Oberon titles and for their application form and contact details, see https://oberonbooks.com/index.php/page/performance...

 Contact Matthew Urwin firstname.lastname@example.org for details of special discounts available on copies of the playtexts for your group.

 There is now much more TV and movie interest in Terry's works, and this has had a massive impact on the fairly liberal access previously enjoyed by amateur groups.
 If you were thinking of writing your own adaptation of any of Sir Terry’s novels, please contact me immediately – before starting any work, or committing any financial or other resource.
 The Estate now needs to demonstrate a firm control over rights, and this means that the only adaptations usable by amateur groups are the published ones set out here.

 The rights to Terry’s works are very closely controlled, and permission for any new adaptations, or for major changes to the published scripts, will not be forthcoming.

 Please note -- If you fail to seek permission up front, your production will be halted – regardless of the stage it has reached.